Progesterone is a hormone responsible for fertility and menstruation.

 A menstrual cycle of 32 days or longer may also indicate a lack of ovulation.
 A doctor can measure progesterone levels to diagnose anovulation.

 Females with a regular menstrual cycle might not ovulate, and doctors should check for low progesterone levels.

-Endocrine Society guidelines recommend screening all females for ovulation dysfunction.
+Endocrine Society guidelines recommend

 In some cases, women may require hormone supplementation to support their pregnancy.

 Researchers suggest that preterm birth may occur when progesterone levels are low.